-PHILOSOPHY (PHI) 105 (3) LOGIC (3 LEC.)
+PHILOSOPHY (PHI) 105 (3)LOGIC (3 LEC.)

-The principles of logical thinking are analyzed.
+analyzed.
 The methods and tools of logic are applied to real-life situations.
 Fallacies, definitions, analogies, syllogisms, Venn diagrams, and other topics are discussed.

-PHILOSOPHY (PHI) 202 (3) INTRODUCTION TO SOCIAL AND POLITICAL PHILOSOPHY (3 LEC.)
+PHILOSOPHY (PHI) 202 INTRODUCTION TO SÓCIAL AND POLITICAL PHILOSOPHY (3 LEC.)